YakaryBovine/Sundren/Rules/Character Creation.md

 > [!caution] Backstory and Character
 > This section only covers the *mechanics* for how to build a character in Worlds Without Number.
 See [[Backstory and Character]] to learn how to make a character backstory that will fit well in the game.
 ### 1. Choose Attributes
-Each character starts has scores in Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
+Each character starts has scores in [[Attributes|Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma]].
 You have 5 Attribute points to spend to build your Attributes.
-Increasing an Attribute costs points, while decreasing it gives points back, as per the table below.
+Attributes above 10 cost points, while those below 10 give points back, as per the table below.

 | Attribute Value | Points |
 | --------------- | ------ |